shota-tech/graphql/README.md

 - How to define GraphQL schema.
 - How to implement GraphQL server using gqlgen.
 - How to implement GraphQL client using urql.
+- How to solve the N+1 problem in GraphQL using dataloader.
 - How to authenticate and authorize using Auth0.
 - How to use Github Actions.
 - How to implement drag and drop using dnd kit.